Charley Casserly: Washington Redskins

 In his 23-year career with the Washington Redskins, the team went to four Super Bowls, winning three.
-Casserly was an assistant to Bobby Beathard for two of the Super Bowl winning seasons.
+Casserly was an assistant to general manager Bobby Beathard for two of the Super Bowl winning seasons.
 In 2003, NFL Commissioner Paul Tagliabue appointed him to the NFL's Competition Committee for the second time (2003-06; 1996-1999).

 Casserly started with the Redskins in 1977 as an unpaid intern under Hall of Fame coach, George Allen.
 Washington hired Casserly as a scout the next season.
 During his early years as a scout, he unearthed free agents Joe Jacoby and Jeff Bostic, who were original members of the famed "Hogs" offensive line and key components of Washington's first two Super Bowl teams.
 Jacoby was selected to four Pro Bowls and Bostic made one trip to Honolulu.
 The Washington Redskins elevated Casserly to assistant general manager in 1982 and the club went on to capture its first Super Bowl.
 That year, Casserly also re-instituted the club's intern program, which has produced more than 20 league executives over his years in Washington and Houston.

 During the NFL players strike in 1987, Casserly put together the Washington Redskins "replacement" team that went 3-0 before the strike ended, including a Monday Night win against a Dallas team that featured a number of its star players.
 That experience was the subject of the Warner Bros. feature film, "The Replacements," that starred Keanu Reeves and Gene Hackman.

 Promoted to general manager after Beathard resigned in 1989, Casserly sustained the Washington Redskin’s history of uncovering high-quality players in the later rounds of the draft.
 He used a fifth-round draft pick in 1990 to select Southwest Louisiana quarterback Brian Mitchell.
 Washington Redskins then converted Mitchell into a running back/kick returner, where he later joined Jim Brown as the only players in NFL history to lead the league in combined net yards four times.
 In 1996, Casserly plucked Auburn University running back Stephen Davis in the fourth round.
 Davis paced the NFC in rushing in 1999 with 1,450 yards.
 Casserly also drafted future Pro Bowlers in wide receiver Keenan McCardell (12th round, 1991) and tight end Frank Wycheck (sixth round, 1993).
 During the 1999 off-season, Casserly acquired veteran quarterback Brad Johnson who responded with a Pro Bowl season.

 In 1999, Sports Illustrated, Pro Football Weekly, The Sporting News and USA Today named Casserly their NFL Executive of the Year at mid-season.
 On draft day in 1999, Casserly acquired all of the New Orleans Saints 1999 selections, plus their first and third-round picks in 2000 by swapping the WFT's fifth selection in the first round for the Saints' 12th choice.
 He still managed to obtain the player that Washington wanted, selecting future Pro Bowl and Hall of Fame cornerback Champ Bailey.
 Casserly was fired in July 1999 by new team owner Daniel Snyder.